 Input voltage settings on multiple input voltage units may be changed in the field.
 To changes the voltage, change the jumpers on the terminal blocks as indicated on the wirings diagram for the model.
 For models with a column for CB1 ratings with the jumper settings, the input circuit breaker, CB1, must be changed if the breaker rating does not match the breaker in the unit.
 It the model does not have a CB1 rating column, the circuit breaker does not need to be changed.
 The parts list will allow you to identify a needed circuit breaker.
-For changing to or from the 480 V settings on the ARE-M13050A, please contact Field Service for assistance as the mounting plate for the circuit breaker must be changed.
 Circuit breakers may be ordered through your UNIPOWER representative.
 For assistance in finding your UNIPOWER representative, contact Customer Service.
 For technical assistance in making an input voltage setting change, contact Field Service.